nikita-rakhmanov/P3/README.md

 Make sure you have Processing installed on your computer Make sure you have the Processing Sound library installed (you can do this from the Processing IDE by going to Sketch > Import Library > Add Library and searching for "Sound")
 Open the P1.pde file in the Processing IDE
-Click the "Run" button or press
+Click the "Run" button or press Ctrl+R (Cmd+R on Mac)

 # Gameplay Guide
-Objective
+## Objective

-Defeat all four enemies in the level
+- Defeat all four enemies in the level
+- Collect ammo boxes to shoot projectiles
-Reach the top platform and collect the golden coin Complete the game as quickly as possible
+- Reach the top platform and collect the golden coin
+- Complete the game as quickly as possible

 ## Controls
-A/D - Move left/right
+- A/D - Move left/right
-W - Jump
+- W - Jump
-SPACE - Attack (melee)
+- SPACE - Attack (melee)
-SHIFT - Glide (while in the air)
+- SHIFT - Glide (while in the air)
-LEFT MOUSE BUTTON - Shoot projectiles
+- LEFT MOUSE BUTTON - Shoot projectiles (requires ammo)
-R - Restart the game (after game over)
+- R - Restart the game (after game over)
-ENTER - Start the game
+- ENTER - Start the game
-M - Mute/Unmute the music
+- M - Mute/Unmute the music

 ## Camera Controls
-1 - Switch to default camera view
+- 1 - Switch to default camera view
-2 - Switch to player-following camera view
+- 2 - Switch to player-following camera view

 ## Debug Visualization
-G - Toggle grid visualization for pathfinding
+- G - Toggle grid visualization for pathfinding
-P - Toggle path visualization to see enemy navigation paths
+- P - Toggle path visualization to see enemy navigation paths

 ## Game Elements

-Character: You control a samurai with melee and ranged attacks
+- **Character**: You control a samurai with melee and ranged attacks
-Enemies: Four assassins patrol different areas of the level
+- **Enemies**: Four assassins patrol different areas of the level
-Springs: Bounce on these to reach higher platforms
+- **Springs**: Bounce on these to reach higher platforms
-Platforms: Navigate these to climb upward
+- **Platforms**: Navigate these to climb upward
+- **Ammo Boxes**: Blue glowing boxes that give you 5 projectiles each
-Golden Coin: Collect this after defeating all enemies to win
+- **Golden Coin**: Collect this after defeating all enemies to win

 ## Gameplay Tips

+- Use the springs strategically to reach higher platforms
+- You can defeat enemies using either melee attacks (SPACE) or ranged attacks (LEFT MOUSE)
+- The glide ability (SHIFT) helps with horizontal movement while airborne
+- Watch your health - it appears in the top left corner
+- Collect ammo boxes to shoot projectiles - use them wisely!
-Use the springs strategically to reach higher platforms You can defeat enemies using either melee attacks (SPACE) or ranged attacks (LEFT MOUSE) The glide ability (SHIFT) helps with horizontal movement while airborne Watch your health - it appears in the top left corner You must defeat ALL enemies before you can collect the coin After defeating all enemies, reach the highest platform to collect the coin and win
+- You must defeat ALL enemies before you can collect the coin
+- After defeating all enemies, reach the highest platform to collect the coin and win

 ## Gameplay Tips for Enemy Types

-- **Aggressive Enemies (Type 1):** This enemie will relentlessly pursue you.
+- **Aggressive Enemies (Type 1):** These enemies will relentlessly pursue you.
 Use vertical movement to your advantage as they struggle with platform navigation.
 Get into positions where you can attack from far.

 - **Mixed-Behavior Enemies (Type 2):** These enemies are slower and more focused on patroling.
 Time your attacks when they're less focused on you.